Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

     __The system continues to operate__ despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

-    `Partition`, in this context, means network partition(segmentation), which will cause message dropping.
+    `Partition`, in this context, means network partition(segmentation), which causes communication errors like message dropping.

     `tolerance` means to accept the fact that partition happens.

 > Distributed system can never fulfill all the three guarantees.

+No distributed system is safe from network failures, thus network partitioning generally has to be tolerated(`Partition tolerance`).

+Then `C` and `A` cannot both be guaranteed, choice should be made.

 #### See Also